Searge/Solutions/Sololearn/Python_3/readme.md

 * `chain` - combines several iterables into one long one;
 * `accumulate` - returns a running total of values in an iterable.

+There are also several combinatoric functions in `itertool`, such as `product` and `permutation`.
+These are used when you want to accomplish a task with all possible combinations of some items.

 [**Example**](itertools.py)